Contemporary British artist, creating and painting in Ashburton, Devon, UK

-I graduated from Brighton University, with a BA Hons in Graphic Design & Illustration and worked for many years as a freelance illustrator.
+I graduated from Brighton University, with a BA Hons in Graphic Design / Illustration and worked for many years as a busy freelance illustrator.
 Today, my fine art practice responds to the rhythms of meditation and ancient tree tea ceremony which has become a fundamental companion to my creative approach.

-Working from my studio in Brighton, I channel my imagination through quiet reflection.
-Guided by direct somatic experience my work is instinctive and intuitive, each one an automatic process of deep self enquiry.
-Working with oil on canvas or gouache on paper, my paintings imbue a liminal quality, a sense of in-betweenness that delights in an intangible wordlessness.
+Working from my studio in Rattery, Devon, I channel my imagination through quiet reflection.
+Guided by direct somatic experience my work tends to be instinctive and intuitive, each piece an automatic process of deep self enquiry.
+Working with oil on canvas or gouache on paper, imbuing a liminal quality, a sense of in-betweenness my process delights in an intangible wordlessness.

 In 2017 I first took part in Brighton’s Artists Open Houses, a cornerstone of the Brighton festival and was shortlisted for 3 Artists Open House Awards, winning Best Newcomer.
-In 2018 my painting HERD was selected for the Royal Academy’s 250th Summer Exhibition, where it appeared in Grayson Perry’s hand-curated Yellow Room.
+In 2018 my painting HERD was hand selected by Grayson Perry for the Royal Academy’s 250th Summer Exhibition, where it appeared in his hand-curated Yellow Room.
 In 2019 I won Best Artists Open House and was commended for the Sol Design ‘Creative Celebration’ award.
 I was then cover artist for the 2020 Winter Festival brochure with my piece, HOPE.

 Larger scale projects and collaborations welcomed, commissions and bespoke prints available on request.